MvvmCross/MvvmCross/docs/_documentation/getting-started/01-getting-started.md

 ## MvvmCross Templates

-You can also install the templates for Visual Studio and Xamarin Studio made by Jim Bennet:
+You can also install the templates for Visual Studio and Xamarin Studio:

-### Visual Studio
+* XabluCross for MvvmCross (by XabluCross) [Visual Studio](https://marketplace.visualstudio.com/items?itemName=XabluCross.XabluCrossVSPackage)
+* MvvmCross for Visual Studio (by Jim Bennet) [Visual Studio](https://marketplace.visualstudio.com/items?itemName=JimBobBennett.MvvmCrossforVisualStudio) | [Xamarin Studio](http://addins.monodevelop.com/Project/Index/227)
+* MvvmCross Plugin Template for Visual Studio (by EShy) [Visual Studio](https://marketplace.visualstudio.com/items?itemName=EShy.MvvmCrossPluginTemplateforVisualStudio)
+* Xamarin MvvmCross Dreams (by Artmdev) [Visual Studio](https://marketplace.visualstudio.com/items?itemName=Artmdev.XamarinMvvmCrossDREAMS)
+* Xamarin Forms with MvvmCross Solution Template (by Cristian Chereches) [Visual Studio](https://marketplace.visualstudio.com/items?itemName=CristianChereches.XamarinFormswithMvvmCrossSolutionTemplate)
+* Ninja Coder For MvvmCross and Xamarin Forms (by Ninja Coder for MvvmCross) [Visual Studio](https://marketplace.visualstudio.com/items?itemName=NinjaCoderforMvvmCross.NinjaCoderForMvvmCrossandXamarinForms)
+* MVXTemplates (by Luke Pothier) [Visual Studio](https://marketplace.visualstudio.com/items?itemName=LukePothier.MVXTemplates)
-You can download the extension and install it by yourself from  [here](https://marketplace.visualstudio.com/items?itemName=JimBobBennett.MvvmCrossforVisualStudio) or you can download it from the Extension Manager in Visual Studio by searching for MvvmCross.

-### Xamarin Studio (Visual Studio for Mac)
+You can choose to download and install an extension manually, or you can get it from the Extension Manager in Visual Studio / the Add-In Gallery in Xamarin Studio (Visual Studio for Mac).
-Find the MvvmCross Template Pack in the Add-In Gallery or [online in the Add-In repository](http://addins.monodevelop.com/Project/Index/227)

 ## Help updating the docs!